Wandalen/wTools/module/core/format_tools/docs/invariant/001_pure_data_transformation.md

 ### Invariant Statement

 All formatting operations in format_tools accept values and produce strings.
 No formatting operation accepts or returns an I/O handle, writes to a file descriptor, spawns a process, queries terminal state, or makes a system call.
-Verified by: no I/O interface implementations in `src/format/`; no operating system API imports.
+Verified by: no I/O interface implementations in the format module; no operating system API imports.

 ### Enforcement Mechanism

-The module boundary enforces this constraint structurally: `src/format/` imports no I/O libraries.
+The module boundary enforces this constraint structurally: the format module imports no I/O libraries.
 Output accumulates in an in-memory buffer (see data_structure/002_context.md).
 Callers receive the finished string and decide where to write it.
-Verified via dependency inspection (`cargo tree`) and code review.
+Verified via dependency inspection and code review.

 ### Violation Consequences

-Introducing I/O operations into formatting code would couple format_tools to the execution environment, break portability to embedded and no_std targets, and force callers to manage I/O context alongside formatting configuration — conflating two independent concerns.
+Introducing I/O operations into formatting code would couple format_tools to the execution environment, break portability to embedded and bare-metal targets without standard library support, and force callers to manage I/O context alongside formatting configuration — conflating two independent concerns.

 ### Cross-References